Resources & Guidance

 - TEGL 06-19 and UIPL 01-20: Expectations for States Implementing the RESEA Program Requirements for Conducting Evaluations and Building Program Evidence.

 - RESEA: Overview of Evaluation and Evidence Requirements.
 This webinar is an overview of guidance and expectations regarding implementation of the RESEA Program's evaluation and evidence requirements.

 - Evaluating RESEA: How Does it Help My State and Where Do We Start?
 This webinar identifies learning goals and uses evaluation and evidence as an ongoing program improvement process for RESEA programs.

 - What Evaluation Designs are Right for My State?
 This webinar presents what states can expect to learn from different types of evaluations and shares practical tips for conducting each type of evaluation.

 - What Evaluation Details Do I Need for a Plan and How Long will it Take?
 This webinar prepares states to plan evaluation activities from start to finish.
 Attendees will explore common activities at each stage of the evaluation.

 - Procuring and Selecting an Independent Evaluator.
 This webinar provides an overview of procurement activities and elements to support states in selecting qualified, independent evaluators to conduct high quality evaluations.

 - Using the Clearinghouse for Labor Evaluation and Research (CLEAR) - A Demonstration.
-This webinar provides a live demonstration of CLEAR to help attendees better understand how CLEAR reviews and rates evidence, how to navigate the website, and how states can use it to find relevant evidence of effective interventions.
+This demonstration of CLEAR explains how it reviews and rates evidence, how to navigate the site, and how states can use it to find relevant evidence of effective interventions.

 - Assessing Data for Evaluation.
 This webcast discusses assessing and using data for RESEA evaluation.